 Step 2: Connect your issue tracker (optional)

-Follow these step-by-step instructions to connect Swarmia to Jira and set up the integration.
+Follow these step-by-step instructions to connect Swarmia to Jira Cloud and set up the integration.

 Teams can configure which issues they own, but the issue type and workflow mappings apply to the whole organization.
 Follow the step-by-step instructions in this article to map the Jira issues and workflow.

 If you're using Jira Server or Jira Data Center, the process requires a bit more steps.
 Please refer to these instructions for getting started.

 If you’re using Linear as your issue tracker, follow these instructions to set up the integration.

 You'll also find instructions how to assign the work in Linear teams to teams on Swarmia.